Caribbean islands reel from Hurricane Melissa’s devastating impact as storm heads north

 High death toll in Haiti

-Meanwhile, the highest death toll so far has been reported in Haiti, where the hurricane did not make direct landfall but caused significant damage and at least 23 deaths due to severe flooding and landslides.
-Twenty of these deaths, including 10 children, were due to flooding in Petit-Goâve, where a flooded river burst its banks.
+The highest death toll so far has been reported in Haiti, where the hurricane did not make direct landfall but caused significant damage and at least 30 deaths, Reuters said.
+Twenty of these fatalities, including 10 children, were due to flooding in Petit-Goâve, where a flooded river burst its banks.

 Steven Guadard, who lives in Petit-Goâve, told the Associated Press the storm killed his entire family.